 Founded in 1949, UBC's Museum of Anthropology has grown into the largest teaching museum in Canada.
 Its current facility—a gorgeous building that includes tall glass walls in the Great Hall—was designed in 1976 by renowned Canadian architect Arthur Erickson.
 He based his award-winning design on traditional northern Northwest Coast post-and-beam structures.
 A new wing was added in 1990 to house a resource library, teaching laboratory, office, and the Koerner European Ceramics Gallery, which is home to 600 European ceramic pieces collected and donated by the late Dr. Walter Koerner (who also has a UBC library named after him).

 Making the Most of Your Visit

 First-time visitors to MOA will want to give themselves at least three hours to visit the Museum.

-To make a day of it, visitors can combine a trip to UBC's Museum of Anthropology with a campus tour of UBC, with a visit to UBC's Botanical Gardens--one of the Top 5 Gardens in Vancouver--or with a trip to nearby Wreck Beach, Vancouver's famous clothing-optional beach.
+To make a day of it, visitors can combine a trip to UBC's Museum of Anthropology with a campus tour of UBC.
+They can visit UBC's Botanical Gardens or with a trip to nearby Wreck Beach, Vancouver's famous clothing-optional beach.
 You can also check out the other top attractions at the UBC.